argschwind/R_Gviz_locus_plot_tutorial/README.md

   <img src="figures/locus_plot.png" width=95% height=95%>
 </div>

-The `slides.html` file contains the slides which can be downloaded and viewed in a web browser (e.g.
-Chrome of Safari).
-All code for the tutorial is in `slides.Rmd`, which can be used to reproduce the shown plots and as basis try making your own plots.
+Tutorial slides can be viewed at: https://argschwind.github.io/R_Gviz_locus_plot_tutorial.
+All code for the tutorial can be found in `tutorial.Rmd`, which can be used to reproduce the shown plots and as basis for making your own plots.

 ## Executing the code